Most Trusted Storage Solution Provider

 Average Cost to Build a Wooden and Metal Carport in 2023

 Metal carports are affordable and accessible in the pocket compared to wood carports.
-The average custom rate per sq. ft. for metal carports is $15 – $30, and for wood carports is $20 – $30.
+The average custom metal carports price per sq. ft. is $15 – $30, and for wood carports are $20 – $30.
 The average prefab rate per sq. ft. for metal carports is $10 – $15, and for wood, carports are $15 – $20.

 1. Apply for permits if necessary at the earliest.
 Getting approval for your project can take days or even weeks, so you must submit the forms way ahead of your building schedule.